Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Introduction

-This was answered recently by Laprise et al.~\cite{Laprise08} who found universal behavior in classical 2D billiards by looking at fluctuations in spectra of classical action/length matrices from bouncing trajectories.
-In particular, they considered the Lima\c{c}on/Robnik family of billiards, which interpolates between the chaotic cardiod billiard and the integrable circle billiard.
-For the cardioid billiard, the level spacing distribution $P(s)$ and spectral rigidity $\Delta_{3}(L)$ were found to be consistent with the prediction of GOE behavior.
-For the interpolating case close to the circle, the behavior approached a Poissonian distribution.
-The circle billiard itself was found to be very rigid and strongly correlated and yielded $P(s) \propto \delta(s-1)$.
-The jump in behavior at the transition to the circle is associated with the corresponding change in the symmetry group.
+An answer was recently proposed by Laprise et al.~\cite{Laprise08} who found universal behaviour in classical 2D billiards by looking at fluctuations in spectra of classical action/length matrices from billiard trajectories.
+They showed that one could distinguish chaos from integrability in classical systems using RMT and an analogue of the BGS-conjecture.
+In particular, they considered the Lima\c{c}on/Robnik family of billiards, which interpolates between the chaotic cardiod billiard and the integrable circular billiard.
+For the cardioid billiard, the level spacing distribution $P(s)$ and spectral rigidity $\Delta_{3}(L)$ were found to be consistent with the GOE behaviour predicted by RMT.
+For the interpolating case close to the circle, the behaviour approached a Poissonian distribution.
+The circular billiard itself was found to be very rigid and strongly correlated and yielded $P(s) \propto \delta(s-1)$.
+The jump in behaviour at the transition to the circle is associated with the corresponding change in the symmetry group.

-This article extends the results of Ref.~\cite{Laprise08} in the following directions: (i) We consider the 2D rectangular billiard as another example of an integrable billiard.
+This article extends the results of reference \cite{Laprise08} in the following directions: (i) We consider the 2D rectangular billiard as another example of an integrable billiard.
 Compared to the circular billiard, this billiard has lower symmetry (no group property).
-Nevertheless, it displays strong spectral correlation and rigidity like the circular billiard. (ii) We present numerical studies for other chaotic 2D billiards, like the Sinai-billiard and the Bunimovich stadium billiard. (iii) In order to understand the observed universal behavior in chaotic billiards, we present arguments linking such behavior to CTLs, diffusive and random walk behavior, which hold, e.g., for the periodic Lorentz gas model with finite horizon.
-In particular, we present a mathematically rigorous result on the distribution of length of trajectories. (iv) We address the question if the observed universal behavior holds more generally beyond billiards, e.g., for chaotic systems governed by a potential.
-We discuss some tentative results for optical billiards with variable refraction coefficients.
+Nevertheless, it displays strong spectral correlation and rigidity like the circular billiard. (ii) We present numerical studies for other chaotic 2D billiards: the Sinai-billiard and the Bunimovich stadium billiard. (iii) In order to understand the observed universal behaviour in chaotic billiards, we present arguments linking such behaviour to CLTs, diffusive and random walk behaviour.
+In particular, we present a mathematically rigorous result on the distribution of length of trajectories.